Infrared homing: Conical scan

 Since angle-off on the reticle causes the length of the output pulse to change, the result of this signal being sent into the mixer is frequency modulated (FM), rising and falling over the spin cycle.
+The rise and fall of this over the spin cycle is due to the fact that, in the same way as the spin-scan, the spokes are more tightly packed towards the center of this 'wagon wheel' pattern.
+This means the signal achieves a much higher frequency when passing over the densely packed inner spokes in the same timeframe.
+Conversely, if the signal shifts towards the very edge of the seeker's field of view, the spread-out spokes create a lower frequency.
+This frequency variation tells the missile that a large correction is required, whereas a narrow frequency swing means that the target is relatively centered.
 This information is then extracted in the control system for guidance.
 One major advantage to the con-scan system is that the FM signal is proportional to the angle-off, which provides a simple solution for smoothly moving the control surfaces, resulting in far more efficient aerodynamics.
 This also greatly improves accuracy; a spin-scan missile approaching the target will be subject to continual signals as the target moves in and out of the centerline, causing the bang-bang controls to direct the missile in wild corrections, whereas the FM signal of the con-scan eliminates this effect and improves circular error probable (CEP) to as little as one meter.

 Most con-scan systems attempt to keep the target image as close to the edge of the reticle as possible, as this causes the greatest change in the output signal as the target moves.
 However, this also often causes the target to move off the reticle entirely when the mirror is pointed away from the target.
 To address this, the center of the reticle is painted with a 50% transmission pattern, so when the image crosses it the output becomes fixed.
 But because the mirror moves, this period is brief, and the normal interrupted scanning starts as the mirror begins to point toward the target again.
 The seeker can tell when the image is in this region because it occurs directly opposite the point when the image falls off the seeker entirely and the signal disappears.
 By examining the signal when it is known to be crossing this point, an AM signal identical to the spin-scan seeker is produced.
 Thus, for the cost of additional electronics and timers, the con-scan system can maintain tracking even when the target is off-axis, another major advantage over the limited field of view of spin-scan systems.